material-components/material-components-android/docs/components/FloatingToolbar.md

 ### Anatomy and key properties

-The following is an anatomy diagram for the navigation rail:
+The following is an anatomy diagram for the floating toolbar:

 ![Floating toolbar anatomy diagram](assets/floatingtoolbar/ftbanatomy.png)